norton-archive/lets/doc/lets.md

 <li>
 <p>
 <code>paranoid_checks | {paranoid_checks, boolean()}</code> If <code>true</code>, the
-implementation will do aggressive checking of the data it is processing and will stop early if it detects any errors.
+implementation does aggressive checking of the data it is processing and stops early if it detects any errors.
 The default is <code>false</code>.
 </p>
 </li>
 <li>